Why AT&T Inc. (T)’s Most Recent Report Reveals Some Hints About Its Future

 Analysts’ Opinion of T

-Many brokerage firms have already submitted their reports for T stocks, with Scotiabank repeating the rating for T by listing it as a “Sector Underperform.”
-The predicted price for T in the upcoming period, according to Scotiabank is $30 based on the research report published on August 31st of the current year 2020.
+Many brokerage firms have already submitted their reports for T stocks, with KeyBanc Capital Markets repeating the rating for T by listing it as a “Underweight.”
+The predicted price for T in the upcoming period, according to KeyBanc Capital Markets is $25 based on the research report published on October 05th of the current year 2020.

-DZ Bank, on the other hand, stated in their research note that they expect to see T reach a price target of $26.
-The rating they have provided for T stocks is “Sell” according to the report published on April 24th, 2020.
+Scotiabank, on the other hand, stated in their research note that they expect to see T reach a price target of $30.
+The rating they have provided for T stocks is “Sector Underperform” according to the report published on August 31st, 2020.

-JP Morgan gave a rating of “Neutral” to T, setting the target price at $35 in the report published on April 01st of the current year.
+DZ Bank gave a rating of “Sell” to T, setting the target price at $26 in the report published on April 24th of the current year.

 T Trading at -2.49% from the 50-Day Moving Average